-▲ DANGER Indicates an imminently hazardous situation, which if not avoided, will result in death or serious injury. ▲ WARNING Indicates a potentially hazardous situation, which if not avoided could result in death or serious injury. ▲ CAUTION Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+▲ DANGER Indicates an imminently hazardous situation, which if not avoided, will result in death or serious injury. ▲ WARNING Indicates a potentially hazardous situation, which if not avoided could result in death or serious injury.
+A CAUTION Indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
 It may also be used to alert against unsafe practices.
 Minor burns, pinch points that result in bruises and minor chemical irritation.
 NOTICE Indicates information or a company policy that relates directly or indirectly to the safety of personnel or protection of property.
-2000 105.110 80 70 0511 No. 8718.105 This is the user caution symbol.
+This is the user caution symbol.
 It indicates a condition where damage to the equipment resulting in injury to the operator could occur if operational procedures are not followed.
 TO REDUCE THE RISK OF DAMAGE OR INJURY, refer to accompanying documents; follow all steps or procedures as instructed.
-4 This is the electrical hazard symbol.
+THE REPORT OF STREET This is the electrical hazard symbol.
 It indicates that there are DANGEROUS HIGH VOLTAGES PRESENT inside the enclosure of this product.
 TO REDUCE THE RISK OF FIRE OR ELECTRIC SHOCK, do not attempt to open the enclosure or gain access to areas where you are not instructed to do so.
-REFER SERVICING TO QUALIFIED SERVICE PERSONEL ONLY EX Caution!
-To reduce the risk of fire or explosion, do not operate this equipment in any hazardous classified (ATEX) environment.
+REFER SERVICING TO QUALIFIED SERVICE PERSONNEL ONLY Caution!
+There are sharp edges on various sheet metal parts internal to the enclosure.
+Use safety consciousness when placing or moving your hands while working in the interior of this equipment.
+EX Caution!
+To reduce the risk of fire or explosion, do not operate this equipment in any hazardous classified (ATEX) environment. art # 8533-119-001 8/21